Are you an introverted freelancer wondering how you can get more sales?

 Unless you are a starfish who lives under a rock (no offense Patrick Star), you should learn how to introduce yourself and talk to people during social gatherings.
 As much as I dread it because of how draining it is to introverts, I can’t deny the positive effect it has affected for my business.

-When I graduated school, I started Gram, my video production Singapore company right away, and I needed to find freelance clients.
+When I graduated school, I started Gram, my Corporate Animation Company right away, and I needed to find freelance clients.
 My first introduction to prospecting was when a friend of mine invited me to a professional networking session.

 On my first visit, everyone appeared much older and more mature than myself (I was only 19).
 During the visit, someone approached me and asked me about what I was doing.
 I just shook her hands and sheepishly said that I was an animator.